electricimp/BQ25895M/README.md

 This method sets the fast charge current limit.

-The default fast charge current limit is 1000mA.
+The default fast charge current limit is 1000mA if setDefaults() has been called.
 #### Parameters ####

 | Parameter | Type | Required | Description |